AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 ## Use a prompt

-After guidelines are selected, craft a prompt using natural language to start generating content for your new email experience.
+After Guidelines are selected, craft a prompt using natural language to start generating content for your new email experience.

 See [Write effective prompts](/help/user-guide/effective-prompts.md) to learn more about writing prompts.